ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     described in {{key-format}}.
 The client instance MUST be able to dereference or process the key information in order to be able to [sign subsequent requests using the access token](#use-access-token).
+    It is RECOMMENDED that keys returned for use with access tokens be key references as described in {{key-reference}} that the client instance can correlate to its known keys.
     OPTIONAL.

 `flags` (array of strings):